REVISTA DE LA FACULTAD DE MEDICINA HUMANA

 Letters to the editor

 This section is open to all readers of the Rev. Fac.
 Med.
-Hum. to which they can send their questions, comments or criticisms to the articles that have been published in the last issues, taking into account the possibility that the aforementioned authors can respond.
+Hum. to which they can send their questions, comments or criticisms to the articles that have been published in the last issues, taking into account the possibility that the authors mentioned can respond.
 The communication of investigations may be accepted.
-Page 123 INSTRUCTIONS FOR PREVIOUS AUTHORS or of interventions in outbreaks that have not been published or submitted to publication in another journal; as well as, some comments on public health problems, ethics and medical education.
+Page 123 INSTRUCTIONS FOR PREVIOUS AUTHORS or of interventions in outbreaks that have not been published or submitted to publication in another journal; as well as, some comments on public health problems, ethics, and medical education.
 The maximum acceptable length is 1000 words (without counting references, tables or figures), with a maximum of six bibliographical references (including the reference of the article that motivated it, (when it is the case) and a table or figure.